Phoenix Pay

 Extract Headers and Body

-Read the X-Phoenix-Pay-Signature and X-Phoenix-Pay-Timestamp headers, and the raw request body as a string.
+Read X-Phoenix-Pay-Signature and X-Phoenix-Pay-Timestamp from headers, and the raw request body as a string.

-You must use the raw request body for verification, not a parsed-and-re-serialized version.
-JSON serialization is not deterministic -- field order and whitespace may differ, which will cause signature verification to fail.
+Use the raw request body for verification, not a parsed-and-re-serialized version.
+JSON serialization is not deterministic — field order and whitespace may differ.

 Check Timestamp Freshness

-Compare the timestamp to the current time.
-Reject webhooks older than 5 minutes to prevent replay attacks.
+Reject webhooks older than 5 minutes to prevent replay attacks:

 const age = Math.floor(Date.now() / 1000) - parseInt(timestamp);